therealpeterhua/Cortex/README.md

 TODOs:
+- Serialization of weights, allowing user to save and resume work on large data sets
 - Implement neural network momentum scaling
 - Regularization in logistic and linear regression
 - More extensive error handling -- empty layers for NN, edge-case inputs